-Charging our devices is part of everyday life, but the unsightly cables, scrambling to find a charger, and frustration that comes with forgetting to plug your phone in is something we can all do without.
+Charging our devices is part of everyday life, but the unsightly charging cables, scrambling to find a charger, and frustration that comes with forgetting to plug your phone in is something we can all do without.

 Xfinity Mobile has the best phones on the best network, many of which support native wireless charging.